gytcrt/randomwalk/content/about/index.md

 ![Andrea Gao](/images/profile.jpg)

 My name is Andrea Gao (she/her).
 I am a full-stack AI practitioner.

-My interest is to use data and ML/AI system together to solve valuable problems.
-I have particularly focused on developing GenAI use cases and iterating on it in last 2 years.
+My interest is in using data and ML/AI systems together to solve valuable problems.
+I have particularly focused on developing GenAI use cases and iterating on them in the last 2 years.

-I have worked on every steps in modern ML/AI system from proof-of-concept to pilot to production as an engineer and a leader.
-I found it thrilling to innovate and change the status quo with cutting edgy or mature technologies.
+I have worked on every step in modern ML/AI systems, from proof-of-concept to pilot to production, as both an engineer and a leader.
+I find it thrilling to innovate and change the status quo with cutting-edge or mature technologies.

-As I stepped into leadership role, I found myself a bit rusty in coding recent years.
-So I decided to re-build my personal website to be closer to the latest tools and frameworks.
+As I stepped into leadership roles, I found myself a bit rusty in coding in recent years.
+So I decided to rebuild my personal website to get closer to the latest tools and frameworks.
 I believe it’s important for leaders to stay close to their domain when they guide their team and organization.